-New year is just a couple of days away and the Indian Economy is expected to be even stronger in 2013, it is a good time to position yourself to maximise your own personal financial returns.
+The new year is just a couple of days away and the Indian Economy is expected to be even stronger in 2013, it is a good time to position yourself to maximize your own personal financial returns.

 In that regard here are eight essential financial resolutions for 2013.

 Many best-selling books on personal wealth creation find this single principle as the most fundamental, far-reaching, life-changing method of achieving wealth.
 The research is overwhelmingly supportive of the fact that those persons who invest 10 percent of their gross income from all sources without fail will become financially independent usually by or before their mid-50s.
 The research is validated in some outstanding best-selling books including The Richest Man in Babylon, The Wealthy Barber, and The Automatic Millionaire.

 This is a sure way to achieve financial independence.
 It is also called lifestyle financial planning.
 The key is to strike a healthy balance between a reasonable enjoyment of your income now while ensuring that you, at the very least, keep your present standard of living throughout a long life.
 Getting the most out of life while living below your means would be the best way to experience life while having good financial health.
 Reading things like The Kybalion might help you determine how you can achieve these results.

 I will spend a minimum of 20 hours on my financial affairs each week.